 Collateral

-As a borrower, collateral is an asset or property that you offer to your lender as security for a loan.
-A lender has a lien on this asset, which means they have the legal right to seize and sell your collateral to pay back the loan if you do not fulfill your obligations as a borrower (i.e., if you do not make your monthly payments).
+As a borrower, collateral is an asset or property that you offer to your lender as security for a secured loan.
+A lender has a lien on this asset.
+That means they have the legal right to seize and sell your collateral to pay back the loan if you don’t make your monthly payments.
 The lien stays in full force until you fully repay your loan.

 Risk Level

-A lender considers an unsecured loan riskier than a secured loan because they can only rely on a check of your credit score and the fact that you've agreed to repay your loan.
-As a result, to qualify for an unsecured loan, you often must have a higher credit score and often must accept a higher interest rate to qualify.
+A lender considers an unsecured loan riskier than a secured loan because they can only rely on a check of your credit score and your agreement to repay your loan.
+As a result, you often will need to meet stricter requirements to qualify for an unsecured loan.

 Which loans – secured loans or unsecured loans – typically have higher loan limits and repayment terms?

-A secured loan will typically offer higher loan limits than an unsecured loan due to the nature of less risk and collateral offered up to the lender.
+A secured loan will typically offer higher loan limits than an unsecured loan because of the nature of less risk and collateral offered up to the lender.

 Apply online for expert recommendations with real interest rates and payments.